knime/knime-core/org.knime.product/README_Developer_win32.txt

   "File", "Update KNIME..." (or in the Developer Version via "Help", "Software Updates",  "Find and Install...").
 The Update Wizard opens.
   If you expand the "KNIME" site, you see two main categories:
-  KNIME Base Package and KNIME Extensions.
-(In the developer version of KNIME you also have the KNIME Development Wizard under the "KNIME Development" site available.)
+  KNIME Extensions and KNIME Development.
+From the KNIME Development category select the features you want to install now.
+(In the product version of KNIME you may want to select the new features from the KNIME Extensions category, as they don't include the source code.)
-  You may now select the features you want to install.
   If you select a feature and receive an error about a configuration problem, click the "Select Required" button.
 This automatically selects all required features.
   You need to restart KNIME after installing new extensions in order to get them activated.